 The investigator and/or study staff will record all reportable events with start dates occurring any time after informed consent is obtained until 7 (for non-serious AEs) or 30 days (for SAEs) after study participation.
 Participants will be instructed to call the investigator about the occurrence of worsening undesirable signs, symptoms or medical conditions occurring after the application of the device that may be considered an AE/SAEs since the visit.
 Events will be followed for outcome information until resolution or stabilization.

-In the event a participant experiences an AE/SAE during the study, the study will be discontinued and the participant will be escorted by study staff to Dr. Elizabeth Babcock’s office in the same office park for evaluation.
-Dr. Babcock is located at 100 SW 75th Street STE 101, Gainesville, FL 32607.
+In the event a participant experiences an AE/SAE during the study, the study will be discontinued and the clinical team will be immediately notified.

 Adverse Event Reporting